zonArt/openlp/documentation/manual/source/dualmonitors.rst

 .. image:: pics/dvi.png

-A laptop computer setup only varies slightly, generally you will need only one of outputs pictured above since your laptops screen serves as one of the monitors.
+A laptop computer setup only varies slightly.
+Generally you will need only one of the outputs pictured above since your laptop screen serves as one of the monitors.
 Sometimes with older laptops a key stroke generally involving the :kbd:`Fn` key and another key is required to enable the second monitor on laptops.